History of ghost hunting tools

 One tip is to sweep your area before your ghost hunt, looking for electromagnetic sources.
 This isn’t a problem in abandoned buildings with no electricity, but in occupied buildings, there are many sources of electrical disturbances that you need to watch for.
 If you don’t you will likely get lots of false readings!

 The Spirit Box is the one dedicated ghost hunting tool on this list and I consider it along with the EMF detector to be must have’s.
 There is a small learning curve in using Spirit Boxes, but I think they are worth it.
 If you are in an area with an activity entity, it is your best bet for getting really good evidence.
 Here is a link on using a spirit box that has some great advice.

 If you are just starting out, the SB7 Spirit Box is more than sufficient for your ghost hunts.
 If you have the money to burn and want to spend more time fidgeting with it, you may consider going for the SB11 however.
 Both though do the same thing, give spirits a conduit for getting messages through to you.

 One thing to bear in mind, at least with the SB7, the built in speaker is really wimpy, so be sure to get some sort of external speaker and consider recording it as well.

 When I originally wrote this article, I hadn’t included special cameras in the list because for most people they were prohibitively expensive.
 Now, most of these are not high-end cameras or video recorders.

 That being said, you can now get off the shelf, full spectrum video recorder on Amazon for about $200.

-Of course professional level full spectrum cameras are still a serious investment.
-You are looking at anywhere between $400 and $2000 for a DSLR body (I prefer the Cannon EOS series) and then you will needed it modified to shoot full spectrum by a camera shop.
+Of course, professional-level full spectrum cameras are still a serious investment.
+You are looking at anywhere between $400 and $2000 for a DSLR body (I prefer the Canon EOS series) and then you will need it modified to shoot full spectrum by a camera shop.